xnmalex/cdc-currencylist-demo/README.md

 # 💸 CDC Currency List Demo

 This is a simple Android demo app built with Kotlin and Jetpack components.
-It demonstrates how to work with local JSON assets, Room database, and a search interface with debounce using `SearchView`.
+It demonstrates how to work with local JSON assets, Room database, and a search interface using `SearchView`.

 ---